 Vitamin K has two forms:

-Vitamin K is necessary for the synthesis of the proteins that help control bleeding (clotting factors) and thus for the normal clotting of blood.
+Vitamin K is necessary for normal blood clotting.
 It is also needed for healthy bones and other tissues.